Cameras

 I don't want to be laden down with equipment - I find by keeping it simple opens up the mind to the subject.
 In fact too much equipment can end up getting in the way of producing images.

-Most of my pictures have been taken with a 35mm or 50mm lens (or equivalent depending on the format), a Pentax 100mm macro lens is also a favourite.
-I sometimes will use a 28mm wide angle or up to 150mm telephoto, but never anything wider or longer.
+Most of my pictures have been taken with a 35mm or 50mm lens (or equivalent depending on the format), a 100mm macro lens has also been a favourite.
+More recently a wide angle zoom lens has become a preferred choice.

-I use Photoshop to process all my images More: the ones taken on film being scanned first using a Canon 9950F scanner More.
-I still like using film and I will continue to do so More, along with digital capture – using what I feel is best to suit the situation.
+I use Photoshop to process all my images: the ones taken on film are scanned.
+I still like using film and I will continue to do so, along with digital capture – using what I feel is best to suit the situation.

 footer image footer image